A Tale of Two Princes? Which is Which?

 Prince Joachim of Belgium took a different tactical route.
 While he completed voluntary army training in Arlon, his primary commission is as an officer in the Belgian Navy.
 He graduated from the Nautical School in Brugge in 2011, a milestone marked by public photos of him on the deck of the ship Godetia.

-III.
 Public Life and Controversies: The Weight of the Crown

 While both Joachims generally maintain a dignified public image, they have each faced singular moments of intense international scrutiny.
 These controversies serve as the most effective "identity markers" for the modern observer.